Creamy Mashed Potatoes

 What you need to get started

 • Potatoes.
 Good mashing potatoes.
 In Australia, the best mashing potatoes are King Edward or Dutch creams, although they can be a little hard to find as they are not usually in supermarkets.
-You most commonly find in the supermarkets, Sebago (the dirt-covered ones), Desiree (the pink skin ones), or Colibans potatoes.
-All of these are good all rounder potatoes and mash well.
+You most commonly find Sebago (the dirt-covered ones), Desiree (the pink skin ones), or Coliban potatoes.
+All of these are good, all-around potatoes that mash well.

 • Full cream milk.
 While you can substitute lite or skim milk, I’m a full-cream kinda girl.

-• Butter – Unsalted is what I always have on hand, however it really doesn’t matter a great deal with this recipe.
+• Butter – Unsalted is what I always have on hand; it really doesn’t matter a great deal with this recipe.
 Just be sure to check before seasoning and adjust accordingly.

 • Salt & pepper to season.